Dr-Aniekan-Udo/Gemini-Agent-MCP/README.md

  End claude in task manager and restart it.
 Your tools will be visible on the chat interface.

  Ask Claude to get your GA4 information and accept the popup permit to use the tools required.

+## Features

+The server implements the following features:

+### Tools
+- `get_report`: retrieve your GA4 report based on required metrics, dimension and timeframe and give a detailed summary and insight based on the data
+- `get_realtime_report`: retrieve your GA4 report realtime report based on required metrics, dimension and timeframe and give a detailed summary and insight based on the data
+- `compare_report_metrics`: retrieve your GA4 report for two periods based on required metrics, dimension and give a comparative report and insight based on the data
+- `get_report_with_order`: retrieve your GA4 report report based on required metrics, dimension and timeframe, rank it based on specified metrics and give a detailed summary and insight based on the data
+- `list_all_properties`: retrieve your GA4 properties available in the current user
+- `list_all_accounts`: retrieve your GA4 account information, which it uses to get other information